 How many Windows 365 versions are there?

-There are 2 versions Windows 365: 1.
+There are 2 versions of Windows 365: 1.
 Enterprise – designed for enterprise and SMB customers and managed through Microsoft Endpoint Manager.
 2. Business – designed for very small businesses and managed directly by the desktop’s end user.

 What are the minimum requirements for the Enterprise Cloud PCs?